Collider phenomenology of new neutral scalars in a flavoured multi-Higgs model: LHC phenomenology of BSM scalars

 \section{LHC phenomenology of BSM scalars}

-The model considered in this article was previously validated in \cite{Ferreira:2022zil}, where several points consistent with EW, Higgs, collider and flavour physics observables were found\footnote{Some of the data and the UFO model (both \texttt{python2} and \texttt{python3} versions) are publicly available in one of the author's GitHub page (see \url{https://github.com/Mrazi09/BGL-ML-project}).}.
+The model considered in this article was previously validated in \cite{Ferreira:2022zil}, where several points consistent with EW, Higgs, collider and flavour physics observables were found\footnote{Some of the data and the UFO model (both \texttt{python2} and \texttt{python3} versions) are publicly available in one of the author's GitHub page (see \url{https://github.com/Mrazi09/BGL-ML-project}).
+The numerical values for the various couplings/masses is also shown in appendix~\ref{app:Numerical_benchmarks}.}.
 In particular, it was shown that scenarios with light scalars, i.e. being not too far above the Higgs boson mass, are still allowed and can be potentially probed at the LHC run-III or its high-luminosity (HL) phase.
 Testing these possibilities is, therefore, of phenomenological interest.
 Our focus here is on either single or double-production channels for the New Physics states present in the model, in particular, charged-, ($H^\pm$), neutral- ($H_2$ and $H_3$) and pseudo-scalars ($A_2$ and $A_3$).
 While a multitude of topologies for collider searches of these states can be proposed, our current analysis is dedicated to a single production process featuring the final states of four jets and two charged leptons and leaving other possible topologies for a future work.